RomainMarcazzan/the-shop-app/README.md

 ﻿# the-shop-app
-React Native Expo shopping app with Redux
+React Native Expo shopping app with Redux and Firebase